apace100/origins-docs/docs/types/power_types/toggle.md

     }
 }
 ```

-This power is not active by default, and can be toggled by using the `key.use` keybind.
-Can be checked if the power is toggled on with the [`origins:power_active`](../entity_conditions/power_active.md) entity condition.
+This example will provide a switch that is not active by default, and can be toggled with the `key.use` keybind.